Introduction

 - Discuss Concerns: Talk about any concerns or doubts you have.

-- Make Informed Choices: Use the insights gained to make an informed choice.
+- Make a More Informed Choice: Use the insights gained to make an informed choice.

 Decision Timeline: Establish a timeline for making your final decision and submitting applications.
 Ensure you meet all deadlines for applications, financial aid, and scholarships.
 This is important for all students to stay organized and avoid missing deadlines.